CELEBRATE CANADA AT TORONTO RIBFEST

 RICHVIEW PLAZA & BUILD LAND - TRINITY DEVELOPMENTS

-A well respected facilitating company has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site.
-The meeting will most likely occur Saturday, May 27 in the morning.
+A well respected facilitating company, Brook Pooni has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site which took place on May 27.
+Many came out to the meeting and shared their suggestions on interactive maps and comment sheets.
+Thank you to all the residents who came out to share your views.
+The facilitators will be gathering all your input and sharing with the developer and our Planning Department.
+We will be organizing another community meeting late summer early fall.
 Discussions between Build Toronto and Trinity are on-going as they attempt to come to an understanding as to how a one-development solution can come together for the two sites (Trinity owns is 5.5 acres, and Build Toronto owns 2.2 acres).
-To win neighbourhood acceptance, I stressed how architectural design would be critical as well as the inclusion of some form of social gathering space, a grocery store and limited density.
-Also, I have asked that Build Toronto be prepared to show the community examples of their work in other parts of Toronto.
+I stressed how architectural design would be critical as well as the inclusion of some form of social gathering space, a grocery store and limited density.
 In regard to redevelopment, it is a fluid situation and they are not near to submitting a proposal to City Planning.
 They had an open dialogue with Build Toronto, but had nothing substantive to report.
 The company is open to listening to the community input and will be receptive to suggestions.

 45 LA ROSE AVENUE

-On Thursday, March 23, City Planning hosted a meeting to discuss the proposed 7-storey development at 45 La Rose Avenue.
+City Planning hosted a series of meetings to discuss the proposed 7-storey development at 45 La Rose Avenue.
 As there is an existing 16 storey building on the property, many of the attendees were current tenants.
 The meeting was very well attended, principally by residents of 45 La Rose and 40 Richview Road.
 Those living at 45 La Rose said, 'fix up our building before you build a new one!'
 Many expressed strong views in opposition to the proposed application citing many reasons, most commonly the increased density, proximity to neighbouring buildings, parking location of the parking garage entrance, and emission concerns.
 This was the first step in a lengthy process.
 The next step is for Planning staff to advise them of required changes.
 Feedback from attendees at the meeting will be captured in the planning report and residents will have future opportunities to weigh in.
-The property owner and applicant is planning a follow-up meeting with existing tenants to further discuss the plan, resident concerns and how they will be addressed.
-I or a representative from my office will be in attendance at his meeting.
-The date is pending.

 4208, 4210 and 4218 DUNDAS STREET - RONA SITE